 The F.A.S.T. framework isn't theoretical.
 Coach Hardy demonstrates each component with live play, showing how the pieces fit together in real hands battles.

-If you've felt like other players just have faster hands, the truth is they're probably backing up more, pointing their paddle at the ball, and shifting into position.
+If you've felt like other players just have faster pickleball hand speed, the truth is they're probably backing up more, pointing their paddle at the ball, and shifting into position.
 You're not born with fast hands.
 You build them.

 Heads up: hundreds of thousands of pickleballers read our free newsletter.
 Subscribe here for cutting edge strategy, insider news, pro analysis, the latest product innovations and more.